Code-Institute-Submissions/milestone-one-5/README.md

 ## For the fonts I decided to use:

-**Cinzel Decorative** - For all the major headings and the links in the NavBar **Cinzel** - For most of the rest of the visible text on the site **Fjalla One)** - For the text content within the modals and for the various forms
+**Cinzel Decorative** - For all the major headings on the site and the links in the NavBar **Cinzel** - For the rest of the visible text on the site For the text content within the modals and for the various forms

 # Features